vahidyou/ASK-Remote-Controls-Decoder/README.md

 ```C++
 sei();
 ```
 Open the file *ASKRemoteControlDecoder.h* and adjust the value of TCCR1B register for starting the Timer1.
 It is better to run the timer at 1MHz.
-The default value is 1.
+The default value is 1 (no prescaling).
 ```C++
 #define ASKRmt_TCCR1B 1
 ```